TomSumner28/Quick-Reply/README.md

 ## Deployment on Vercel

 A `vercel.json` configuration is provided so the Express server can run as a serverless function.
 When you push the repository to Vercel, it will automatically build and serve `server.js` under the `/api` routes.
-The configuration also rewrites all paths to this server so that API calls such as `/api/upload` work correctly.
+The configuration rewrites all paths to `/api/server.js` so that the Express server handles every request and API calls such as `/api/upload` work correctly.